ibm-cloud-docs/assistant-data/upgrade.md

 1. From the earlier version of the service, [download any dialog skills](/docs/assistant-data?topic=assistant-data-skill-dialog-add#skill-dialog-add-download) that you want to keep.
 Store them in a repository that will not be impacted when you uninstall the product.

-    If you are upgrading to V1.3, you [download workspaces](/docs/assistant-icp?topic=assistant-icp-configure-workspace#exporting-and-copying-workspaces){: external} instead of skills.

     Alternatively, you can use the `/workspaces` API to export a dialog skill.
 Include the `export=true` parameter with the GET workspace request.
 See the [API reference ](https://cloud.ibm.com/apidocs/assistant/assistant-data-v1#get-information-about-a-workspace){: external} for more details.

 1. Uninstall the previous version.